 Breathe Fresh Air

 In cities, air quality is not too great, and even the suburbs are still exposed to pollution from vehicles and factories.
 Forest bathing offers the chance to get miles away from all of that pollution, which can prove beneficial for the body.
+It alleviates Terpene Deficiency Syndrome.

 A study of the effects of forest bathing on middle aged-men showed that after an 80-minute trip into the forest, the men experienced a reduced pulse, and lower fatigue and anxiety.
 Their adrenaline—“fight or flight” hormone—levels were lower and their dopamine—”reward” hormone—levels were higher.
 4

-Any form of time outside, exposed to sunlight, can help boost your energy levels In the winter when it’s dull, dark and cold, it is easy to feel tired and drained.
+Any form of time outside, exposed to sunlight, can help boost your energy levels In the winter when it’s dull, dark, and cold, it is easy to feel tired and drained.
 Forest bathing means exposure to clean, fresh air and sunlight, and can offer significant boosts to your energy levels.

 Reconnect with Nature

 Forest bathing is the ultimate opportunity to reconnect with nature.
 These days we don’t get enough chances to enjoy the environment around us.
-Though the constructed environment around us offers the opportunities for progress, it is not natural.
+Though the constructed environment around us offers opportunities for progress, it is not natural.
 Forest bathing offers a chance to reconnect with nature and reap the physical and mental benefits that come with it.
 And, if you’re not able to specifically connect with nature, maybe just using a Forest essential oil diffuser will make you feel like it anyway!